inmemolab/fullstack/README.md

 # :bomb: LAB FULLSTACK starter

+### English:

+a project for the community, in which we hope that we all share ideas in order to improve it.

+### Español:

 un proyecto para la comunidad, en la cual esperamos que todos compartamos ideas con el fin de mejorar este.

 ## Frontend: